Hospital pharmacy

 In the United States, hospital pharmacy was not a significant practice until the 1920s.
 In the 18th and 19th centuries, the medicine and pharmacy were commonly one practice, in which a medical apprentice would be responsible for the drug preparation..

 Hospital pharmacists often require additional education support and professional development to develop advanced skills and specialisation.
-As sany health services require junior pharmacists to undertake pharmacy residencies for skill development.
+Many health services require junior pharmacists to undertake pharmacy residencies for skill development.